How to Fix Drum support bearing noise on Electrolux EFMG527UTT (Gas)

 Drum support bearing noise

-This step-by-step repair guide walks you through fixing drum support bearing noise on your Electrolux EFMG527UTT (Gas).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing that pesky drum support bearing noise on your Electrolux EFMG527UTT (Gas).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.